Frequently Asked Questions Answered

 How much does it cost to take a class online at BU?

 Tuition and fees are set by each college at Boston University.
-Choose a program and proceed to the offering college’s website for current tuition prices.
+Check the Tuition & Fees

 Is an online degree any different from the one that is earned on-campus at Boston University?